At Least 5 Dead In Shooting At Central Florida Bank; Suspect In Custody

 Here’s a closer look at the Suntrust Bank in #Sebring where a man barricaded himself before surrendering to Highlands County SWAT team | Latest details from @WFLA: https://t.co/JzpAGZmuFM pic.twitter.com/YHGVWBeKks— Melissa Marino (@WFLAMelissaM) January 23, 2019

 Police didn't release information about the victims, saying they would provide more details on Thursday morning.
-They said an investigation is ongoing, but that there is no further danger to surrounding areas; local schools were locked down during the incident.
+They said that an investigation is ongoing, but that there is no further danger to surrounding areas; local schools were locked down during the incident.

 "This is an individual that needs to face very swift and exacting justice," Florida Gov. Ron DeSantis said at the news conference.
 Sen. Marco Rubio, R-Fla. called the shooting "tragic" in a tweet.